Type of microwave: Combination air fryer, convection oven, and microwave

 One Amazon buyer wrote in their review, “I've used this now for about two months, and I've just started scratching the surface about what it can do.
 The longer I own it, the more I like and respect it,” while another called out the buttons and dials, which they called “so intuitive and easy to use.”
 A Best Buy customer agreed, hailing the “large” and “bright” LCD panel, which they said “contains all of the information needed during any cooking task.”

-Breville Combi Wave 3-in-1: What the experts say
+Breville Combi Wave 3-in-1: Expert advice

 Rick Biederbeck, owner of the Spencer’s TV And Appliance chain in Arizona, says a combination oven is a smart purchase not just because it eliminates counter clutter but because it’s probably well made.
 “Most of the inexpensive brands don’t offer the things that you can get in a combination oven,” Biederbeck says.
 “When you’re looking at something that gives you more options, it’s probably from a higher-end brand, and part of their process is to build for quality so you have an assurance that it’ll last a long time.”